sojs-coding/bq-pg-agent-app/README.md

 # Follow the Vertex Extension Guide below to create a CODE_INTERPRETER_EXTENSION_NAME

 # Configure the environment
+# ONLY RUN THIS IF YOU HAVE NO .env FILE
 cp .env.example .env

 # Set the environment variables